transfeera/contacerta-doc/README.md

 # Authentication

-In case you want to use our API please contact us by email at contato@transfeera.com, and we will give your API key.
+In case you want to use our API please contact us by email at contato@transfeera.com, and we will give you an API key.

 With the token you obtained, on every request to our API include a header with the token like this:
 ```